Hyundai Inster vs Chery E5

 Feature Showdown

-The Hyundai Inster stands out with Apple CarPlay that you will not find on the Chery E5.
+The Hyundai Inster stands out with Apple CarPlay and V2L that you will not find on the Chery E5.
 The Chery E5 counters with wireless Apple CarPlay/Android Auto, heated front seats, power tailgate and Sony audio.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain